SibilSoren/note-app-react/README.md

 ![image](./images/Hackathon2.png)
 ![image](./images/Hackathon3.png)

-A star to this repo would be motivation :)
+A star to this repo would be a great motivation for me :)